 Previous Post: Day 14 – From Moraine Camp Below Bhrikuti Shail To Phu

 We came at the village of Phu from the north after an eight-day traverse of upper Mustang from Tsarang.
 Only in 2002 was the Naar-Phu valley opened to tourists from the entry checkpoint at Koto just before Chame on the Annapurna Circuit trail.
 [See the map below.]
-Increasingly, Phu is on the trekkers’ radar as an alternative to the main trail.
+Increasingly, the trek up to Phu and then back to Nar and over the Kang La before returning to the Circuit trail is on the trekkers’ radar as an add-on or alternative to the main trail.

 A third point to make is this – the region also has very few inhabitants.
 [See the Phu/Fu and Nar stats for 2011 above.
 The number is probably less in 2018.]
 Villages have been abandoned and others are all but dead.
 In part, it is because some lower down the valley serve as winter settlements and others are inhabited during the spring-to-fall period while the locals engage in their traditional agriculture or herding lifestyle.
 Eking out a living above 3500 meters is not easy anywhere and other possible work and a gentler climate act as strong lures to draw the people elsewhere, one or two families probably leaving each year.
 See here for a statistical profile of Phu taken from the 2011 National Population and Housing Census.

 Still, the chance to leave the Annapurna Circus and experience a seldom-visited side valley is worth the extra money for trekkers who have had enough of inhaling the dust stirred up by the vehicles on the road they are walking.
 You really are stepping back in time when you cross the bridge at Koto and start your journey up to Phu.

 Certain requirements must be met before setting off for a visit to these remote villages.

 - A trekking party has to have at least two people.